Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 GPT-3.5 can only generate texts, but GPT-4 LLM can generate or accepts both texts and images.

 This newer version of ChatGPT called GPT-4 which is based on GPT-4 LLM is available to limited paid subscribers only.

+## ChatGPT Capabilities and Updates:

+ChatGPT has been constantly upgraded and improved with enhanced capabilities since December 2022.
+Some of the key updates include:

+* In December 2022, the ability to view past conversations and rename saved conversations was added.
+* In early January 2023, the ability to stop ChatGPT from generating responses was added, and factuality was improved across a wide range of topics.
+* In late January 2023, mathematical capabilities were added.
+* In early February 2023, OpenAI announced an experimental feature that allows users to select different versions of ChatGPT – the standard ChatGPT model (default version) and the optimized version (called turbo).
+* On March 14, 2023, GPT-4, the sequel to GPT-3/3.5, was announced.
+GPT-4 has enhanced capabilities such as advanced reasoning, the ability to work with complex instructions, and more creativity.
+* In late March 2023, OpenAI rolled out experimental support for AI plugins that can be used with ChatGPT.
+One of the plugins rolled out is the browsing plugin, which is an experimental model that knows when and how to surf or browse the web.
+Another is the code interpreter plugin that allows ChatGPT to use Python, and to handle uploads and downloads.
+The last is the third-party plugins.
+* In May 2023, the ability for users to turn off chat history and to export their data from the ChatGPT settings was added.
+Beta features of several plugins have also been released.